 Welcome to On The Glideslope.

 I’m an anonymous guy who has a flight simulator in his basement.
 I know: exciting stuff.
 If you think it’s exciting for you, you should talk to my wife.
-I don’t have a private pilot’s license, although as a result of this sim adventure I started real-world flight instruction this year and have begun that adventure as well.
-And I’ve sunk a bunch of time and money into having a flight simulator under my kitchen.
+When I started this site I was just an aviation enthusiast with no real-world flight experience.
+Today I have my private pilot certificate and instrument rating and am working on my commercial certificate.
+And I’ve sunk a bunch of time and money into having a flight simulator in my closet.

 So how did that happen?